ishmandoo/extinction-gd/.ipynb_checkpoints/README-checkpoint.md

 To Do
 =====

+- When Game pauses Space, Gravity still changes the linear_velocity of GravityBodies.
+Make it stop!!
 - When a GravityBody B enters a GravityBody A, check if B is_massive.
 If so, add it to A's list of exceptions.
 Likewise remove it when it exits.
 - Create a Ship type as a gravitybody with targeting, in_range area, sight area
 - Create Ship Powers that Ships own